Stump the Schwab: Round 2

+In the first season, 2 games were played in round two, with the scores from the first game carried over to the second game.

 Whichever contestant had scored the most points at the end of round two went on to face "The Schwab" in the Schwab Showdown.

 Round 3: The Schwab Showdown

 When there was just one contestant left, he and "The Schwab" faced off in a one-on-one battle.
 In this last round, there were four cleverly named categories, each of which dealt with one subject.
 For example, "Tough Guys" dealt with athletes named Guy, not actual tough guys.
 Each category had three different cards, each with a question on them.
 The first question in each category was worth one point, the second two, and the third three.
 Both the contestant and "The Schwab" were given a pass.
 If the contestant or "The Schwab" was unsure about an answer to a question, he passed it onto the other player.
 However, if that player or "The Schwab" still had their pass in possession, they could pass the question right back to the person it was first asked, who then had to answer it.
 Each incorrect answer was worth one strike, just like baseball, with three strikes ending the round immediately.
 The game was won either by outscoring the opponent after all questions were asked or by the other player striking out.
 If the contestant had more points than "The Schwab", then he had "stumped the Schwab."

-Originally, the final round was called "The Final Table", with questions worth 1, 3, and 5 points.
+Originally, the final round was called "The Big Deal", with questions worth 1, 3, and 5 points.
 Host Scott gave the players poker chips worth the point value of the question they answered correctly.
 He still placed strike markers in front of the contestant and the Schwab as they were accumulated.

 In the first season, "stumping the Schwab" got a person a prize of tickets to a sporting event.
 If their "Schwab Showdown" score was good enough (whether or not they "stumped the Schwab"), they were invited back to participate in a tournament, where the grand prize was a job working alongside "The Schwab" in the research room at ESPN, or tickets for two to five major sports championships.
 But, that person again had to "stump the Schwab" to win that prize.
 No one won the grand prize.

 In the second season, "stumping the Schwab" won a contestant $5,000.
 The semi-finals was contested among those who won the bonus round or finished with a high enough score.
 Those nine players had a chance at another $5,000 prize in the "Schwab Showdown", as well as a chance at the Grand Championship.
 If they stumped him once more in the championship round, they won a grand prize of $25,000.
 Adam Garfield of Pennsylvania won season two.
 The finals came down to one question and "The Schwab" answered it correctly.
 Adam won a trip to the 2005 ESPY Awards in Los Angeles as a consolation prize.